 Eczema is a chronic skin condition that involves scaly and itchy rashes – Atopic eczema is the most common type of eczema.
 It is also the most common inflammatory skin disease of childhood, although many will outgrow it by early adulthood.

-Atopic eczema is due to a hypersensitive reaction in the skin (similar to an allergy), which leads to long-term inflammation of the skin.
-People with eczema often have asthma or hay fever and there is often a family history of similar allergic conditions.
+Atopic eczema is due to a hypersensitive reaction in the skin (similar to an allergy), which leads to prolonged inflammation of the skin.
+People with eczema often have hay fever or asthma and there is often a family history of similar allergic conditions.

 The following can make Atopic eczema symptoms worse:

 - Colds and flu

 - Perfumes, fragrances, or dyes found in skin lotions or soaps

 Typical skin changes may include:

 - Blisters with oozing and crusting